hotdogz7/hotdogz7_/README.md

 # opensource
-Do not re publish the file(s)shown here without asking for permission at hotdogz672@gmail.com thanks =]
+Do not re publish the file(s)shown here (unless the file name is mojangaccounts.php) without asking for permission at hotdogz672@gmail.com thanks =]
 -hotdogz7